d-shap/assertions/README.md

 # Assertions library
 Assertions library provides facilities for the unit testing.
 Assertions library allows checking of conditions using predefined assertions.
-This assertions make tests more readable, understandable and maintainable.
+These assertions make tests more readable, understandable and maintainable.
-Also this assertions reduce the amount of code needed to perform some complicated checks.
+Also, these assertions reduce the amount of code needed to perform some complicated checks.

 Assertions library is based on the following pillars:
 * The tests should be as simple and as readable, as possible